 2. Click on Add Tools.
 A list of tools are displayed that can be added to your page.

-Once the Places tool is added to your EHQ page, you can Edit, Edit map, preview and delete the tool using the options provided.
+Once the Places tool is added to your EngagementHQ page, you can Edit, Preview and Delete the tool using the options provided.

 The selected map style is applied to the consultation area.
-EHQ provides the following map style options: Streets, Satellite, Streets Satellite, Outdoors, Emerald, Light, Dark and High Contrast.
-Two examples are illustrated below.
+EngagementHQ provides the following map style options: Streets, Satellite, Streets Satellite, Outdoors, Emerald, Light, Dark and High Contrast.

-Next, add any layers of extra information you want to appear on your map.
-Select the Add Map Layer option where you can select a GIS format or you can add a custom map layer.
+6. Next, add any layers of extra information you want to appear on your map.
+Select the Add Map Layer option where you can add a shapefile, WMS layer, KML file or a custom draw.
 You can add multiple layers to any mapping activity, each with its own settings and colour.
 These additional layers can be used to provide additional information on the map.
 Below are the different options for adding a layer to your map:

 Enter a name as required.
 You have the option of adding a rectangle, polygon, or a polyline.

-Set a specific region or consultation area in the map provided.
-This is the map area that will be visible to the participants and they will not be allowed to move away from this area.
-As illustrated in the figure above, this map contains several buttons that help you to set the consultation area.
+8. Set a specific region or consultation area on the map provided.
+This is the map area that will be visible to the participants in the front end.
+However, please note that participants can zoom outside of the visible area set.

-You should then use the zoom in and out options to help you set the pre-defined zoom level for your activity.
-You can also click and drag with your mouse to re-centre and move the map around.
+You should then use the zoom in and out options to help you set the zoom level for your activity.
+You can also click and drag with your mouse to re-center and move the map around.

-You might also want to designate a restricted area of comment.
+9. You might also want to designate a restricted area of pin submissions.
 To do this you need to draw the polygon around the focus area on the map.
-When you click the boundary pencil tool, the cursor changes to a crosshair and you can see options such as Click to start drawing Boundary, Finish, Delete last point and Cancel on the screen as illustrated in the below image.
+When you click the boundary pencil tool, the cursor changes to a crosshair and you can see options such as Click to start drawing Shape, Finish, Delete last point and Cancel on the screen as illustrated in the below image.